">

 Egg-preservation through freezing is no doubt a controversial topic.
 Unlike men, women are born with a set number of eggs and this number does not increase during the cause of their lives.
 Infacts, it decreases every time a new egg is unfertilised.

 Biologically, the best time to fall pregnant is in your early twenties.
 Studies suggest that a woman's ability to fall pregnant decrease from as early as age 27.
-Sadly, the twenties are also a time when most caree-driven women are focused on their careers, while postponing having babies.
+Sadly, the twenties are also a time when most caree-driven women are focused on their careers, prompting them to postpone falling pregnant/starting a family/having babies.

 Most career-driven women who want to have a family someday are now opting to have their eggs frozen.
 Who said you cannot have your eggs and eat them too?